-Let the web do the work.
-A wide variety of tools are dedicated to saving you time.
-From email to social media to your own website, you could be wasting time doing things free services could do for you, automatically.
-Getting these services working takes a bit of knowledge, time and creativity, but they almost always pay off.
+Let the web do your work for you.
+A variety of web automation tools are dedicated to saving time.
+From email to social media or even your own website, you could be wasting valuable time doing things that free services could do for you, automatically.
+Finding these services and getting them to work for you takes a bit of knowledge, time and creativity, but that effort almost always pay off.

 Interested?
 Then it’s time to read “Web Automation, Part 1″ by author Rahul Saigal.
 This guide outlines uncounted tips for automating your online life, all in the name of saving you time.
 To quote the guide’s introduction: